 Hydrates & Improves Skin

 In studies regarding magnesium oil uses, magnesium has been shown to break apart different fats and oils.
 Therefore, it can help aid in reducing skin oiliness.
+So, how about magnesium oil for acne?
 Since oily skin is also a major reason that we break out in acne, it then stands to reason that using magnesium oil can help to reduce acne.
 Benefits of Magnesium also include its stress-relieving abilities, which can help to reduce stress-related skin irritations such as acne and rosacea.

 How To Supplement Your Magnesium Levels